Do Cockatiels Eat With Their Feet

 As Animal Diversity explains, cockatiels have relatively large feet for their overall size.

 Their four toes are zygodactylous.
 This means two toes face forward and two toes face backward.
-This makes cockatiel feet very mobile and multi-purpose – they can be used to curl around perches, walk on flat surfaces, and grasp foods and nesting materials.
+This makes cockatiel feet mobile and multi-purpose – they can curl around perches, walk on flat surfaces, and grasp foods and nesting materials.

 Foraging cockatiels may use their feet to grasp and hold a food source, especially if they are trying to use their beak to pick off tasty seeds or grains.

-This is one reason researchers are still unclear about what prompts cockatiels to start using their feet to eat.
-If it is a learned behavior, the cockatiel may learn by experimentation or by observing other birds do the same behavior.
+This is one reason researchers are still unclear about what prompts cockatiels to use their feet to eat.
+If it is a learned behavior, the cockatiel may learn by experimentation or observing other birds do the same.

-This may be because they never find themselves in a situation where they might need to use their feet to make use of available food sources.
-Or it may be that they never have the opportunity to watch another cockatiel using their feet to hold their food.
+This may be because they never find themselves in a situation where they might need to use their feet to use available food sources.
+Or it may be that they never can watch another cockatiel using their feet to hold their food.

 Survey Results About Do Cockatiels Do Eat With Their Feet